robotsinside/laravel-breadcrumbs/README.md

 </div>
 ```

-For example (using the Bootstrap 4 template) if you url is `http://example.test/about-us/team` the output will be:
+For example (using the Bootstrap 4 template) if the URL is `http://example.test/about-us/team` the output will be:

 ```sh
 +-----------+-------------------------------+-----------------------+---------------------------------------------------------------+